masaf2/ChIP-seq_pipeline/README.md

 ## FILES REQUIREMENTS

-The input file format can be either in FASTQ, SAM, BAM, SRA or FASTQ.GZ.
+The input file format can be either in FASTQ, BAM, SRA or FASTQ.GZ.
 The reference genome must be indexed.
 To do so, run the following command :

 ```